dhable/caffeinatedideas.com/resources/templates/md/posts/2012-07-25-apples-mountain-lion-up-to-date-program.md

  :layout :post
  :tags ["ux" "rants"]}

 This year I made the decision to buy a new laptop.
 My MacBook Core Duo just was struggling to keep up with all the programs that I use on a daily basis for development.
-Running VMs with Linux and Windows didn\'t help so I jumped on board the new 15\" MacBook with Retina display because I could get 16GB of RAM in it.
+Running VMs with Linux and Windows didn't help so I jumped on board the new 15" MacBook with Retina display because I could get 16GB of RAM in it.
 The added bonus was a free copy of Mountain Lion when it was released.
-I\'m still waiting on my download code from [Apple\'s up-to-date][apple-uptodate] program and that\'s a bit surprising.
+I'm still waiting on my download code from [Apple's up-to-date][apple-uptodate] program and that's a bit surprising.

-If you haven\'t experienced the up-to-date program, it\'s really baffling why Apple didn\'t spend a few more days to make the whole experience better.
+If you haven't experienced the up-to-date program, it's really baffling why Apple didn't spend a few more days to make the whole experience better.
 The forms start off by asking for some very basic information - name, address, date of purchase and email.
 From there, they then ask you to enter the serial number for the qualifying hardware that you purchased.
-When it\'s all said and done, you get a request confirmation code and the note that a promo code for the AppStore will be emailed to you.
+When it's all said and done, you get a request confirmation code and the note that a promo code for the AppStore will be emailed to you.